Libraries in Baku: Scientific Library of BSU

-The Central Scientific Library of ANAS
+ANAS Central Library of Science

-The Central Scientific Library of ANAS was established in 1923 with the support of the “Society for the study and research of Azerbaijan".
+The Central Scientific Library of Azerbaijan National Academy of Sciences was established in 1923 with the support of the “Society for the study and research of Azerbaijan”.
 The basis for the Scientific Library was the "Bibliographic Bureau", created on November 4, 1923.

 In 1925, at the meeting of the Central Council of the "Society for the study and research of Azerbaijan", it was decided to merge the Scientific Library and the Bibliographic Bureau.
 A Library-Bibliographic Bureau was formed, with Hanafi Zeynally as its Chairman.

 In 1963–1984, the Central Scientific Library of ANAS was called the Main Library.
 Since 1984, the library has been called the Central Scientific Library.

 By the decree of the President of Azerbaijan dated January 4, 2003 "On the status of the National Academy of Sciences", paragraph 54 of article 5, the Central Scientific Library received the status of a scientific institution.

 In 1993, the Central Scientific Library of ANAS became a member of the International Federation of Library Associations (IFLA).